Baltasar Garzón: Bribery of politicians

-Allegation of improper eavesdropping

-The accused in the case sought to have evidence against them ignored.
-The accused asked that the evidence be ruled inadmissible, since it was obtained from conversations between prisoners and counsel, which, under Spanish law, it is claimed, is allowed only in terrorism-related cases.

-Garzón's authorisation of the recordings resulted in his disbarment as a judge and lawyer.

-International cases
+Selected international cases

 Augusto Pinochet

 On 10 October 1998, Garzón issued an international warrant for the arrest of former Chilean dictator Augusto Pinochet for the alleged deaths and torture of Spanish citizens.
-The Chilean Truth Commission (1990–91) report was the basis for the warrant, marking an unprecedented use of universal jurisdiction to attempt to try a former dictator for a crime committed abroad.
-Eventually it was turned down by British Home Secretary Jack Straw, who rejected Garzón's request to have Pinochet extradited to Spain on health grounds.
+The Chilean Truth Commission (1990–91) report was the basis for the warrant, marking the first full use of the Spanish law principle of universal jurisdiction (which allows suspects in international cases to be tried in Spain, even if there is no immediate connection to the country) to attempt to try a former dictator for a crime committed abroad.
+This action also had the effect of encouraging the Chilean justice system into action.

+Eventually the extradition was turned down by British Home Secretary Jack Straw, who rejected Garzón's request to have Pinochet extradited to Spain on health grounds.

 Kissinger and Operation Condor

-Garzón asked for permission for cross-examination of former U.S. Secretary of State Henry Kissinger in connection with a plot in the 1970s known as Operation Condor.
+Garzón asked for permission to interview former U.S. Secretary of State Henry Kissinger about terrorism and genocide that occurred as part of Operation Condor.
 Permission was refused.

-Dirty War
+Argentina's Dirty War

-Garzón also filed charges of genocide against Argentine military officers on Dirty War's disappearance of Spanish citizens during Argentina's 1976–1983 dictatorship.
+Garzón also filed charges of genocide and terrorism against Argentine military officers for the disappearance of Spanish citizens during Argentina's 1976–1983 dictatorship's Dirty War.
 Eventually, Adolfo Scilingo and Miguel Angel Cavallo were prosecuted in separate cases.
-Scilingo was convicted and sentenced to over 1,000 years incarceration for his crimes.
+Cavallo was extradited from Mexico to Spain in 2003 and eventually tried in Argentina.
+Scilingo was convicted, and sentenced in 2007 to over 1,000 years incarceration for his crimes.